home | places | accommodation | art | beach guide | events | food | geography

 places index

-Seen in profile from the distance, rising out of the craggy landscape of the northern Marche, the castle-topped rock of San Leo looks for all the world like a miniature version of the nearby Republic of San Marino.
+Seen in profile from the distance, rising out of the craggy landscape, the castle-topped rock of San Leo looks for all the world like a miniature version of the nearby Republic of San Marino.

 There are, indeed, many parallels between the two fortresses, though San Leo has thankfully worn the ravages of tourism rather more gracefully than her bigger republican sister.